vnwal001/MyTestFolder/HW4-report.md

 - *Discussion of any design decisions you made*
 - I decided to use a log scale to space out the points to prevent overcrowding
 - *Discussion of any special customizations you used*
 - I added labels to the points on the plot to help identify each state.
+- *Further Questions - What further questions does your exploration of the dataset prompt?
+What hypotheses do you have about what the answers might be?
+Are there other tables that might help you address these questions?*
+- My further question will be, have the total water and land area changed over time?
+My hypothesis will be that it has due to climate change.
+I would love to know what has changed, if water area has increased and land area has shrunk over time.
+I don't have other tables to help address this question.